MineChook/auto-enchanter/README.md

     Error Messages<img src="images/book.png" alt="Enchanted Book" align="center">
 </h1>

-> > Some items are incompatible or useless
+> Some items are incompatible or useless

->
-> Incompatible enchantments were found and some books contain no useful enchantments
+Incompatible enchantments were found and some books contain no useful enchantments

-> > Enchantment &lt;...&gt; has wasted items
+> Enchantment &lt;...&gt; has wasted items

->
-> This enchantment has books and items of different levels, and they don't add up to the max level
+This enchantment has books and items of different levels, and they don't add up to the max level

-> > Some items' every enchantment is ignored
+> Some items' every enchantment is ignored

->
-> After adding all incompatible enchantments into the ignore list, some items have no useful enchantments anymore
+After adding all incompatible enchantments into the ignore list, some items have no useful enchantments anymore

-> > Some items' every enchantment is wasted
+> Some items' every enchantment is wasted

->
-> After creating the merge tree of the different levels of an enchantment,
-> some items' every enchantment will be wasted in the enchating process
+After creating the merge tree of the different levels of an enchantment, some items' every enchantment will be wasted in the enchanting process

-> > Couldn't find a tree
+> Couldn't find a tree

->
-> Since not all edge cases can be eliminated before the calculation,
-> there are additional checks inside the algorithm to discard invalid enchanting orders;
+Since not all edge cases can be eliminated before the calculation, there are additional checks inside the algorithm to discard invalid enchanting orders;
-> if all such orders were invalid, this error message appears
+if all such orders were invalid, this error message appears

 <h2>
     <img src="images/book.png" alt="Enchanted Book" align="center" height="42">